NFT-com/analytics/postman/README.md

 newman run <path-to-postman-collection> --folder 'Get Collection with NFTs, paginated - first 200' --env-var scheme=http --env-var graph_hostname=localhost --env-var port=8080 --verbose
 ```

-Instead of sending the request to the defined address of `https://dev-analytics-graph.nft.com:443/`, it will be sent to `http://localhost:8080/`.
+Instead of sending the request to the defined address of `https://dev-analytics-graph.nft.com:443/`, it is sent to `http://localhost:8080/`.